prdoyle/tiny-cpu/README.md

 - Fibonacci written in TinyCPU assembly code
 - Some unit tests

-When executed, it runs the interpreter running the interpreter running Fibonacci.
+When executed, it runs the (Python) interpreter, running the interpreter, running the interpreter, running Fibonacci.

 ## Architecture